lam-tiffany/ff-brand-colors-generator/README.md

 ## Purpose

+Just for fun.

 Serves as a helper tool for devs while changing / testing brand primary colors.

 In v.1.0, there are 2 features:

 **Feature 1) Brand colors generator:**